 Stick To A Schedule

 A regular child sleep schedule works wonders for adults, and those same principles should be applied to sick babies too.
 Try setting up healthy sleep habits in the house and make sure your little one gets into bed at the same time each night and wakes up at the same time every morning.
-A consistent sleep routine will help condition their body to naturally fall asleep when they’re supposed to, even during sickness or disruption from those sleepless nights.
+A consistent sleep routine will help condition their body to naturally fall and stay asleep only when they’re supposed to, even during sickness or disruption from those sleepless nights.

 Try Warm Baths